 Master of Arts

-Our department offers master's programs in Chinese and in Japanese:
+Our department offers the following master's programs in East Asian Languages and Cultures:

 On average, students complete program requirements and receive their degree in two years.
 The University's basic requirements for the master's degree, including a 45-unit minimum requirement, are given in the "Graduate Degrees" section of the University Bulletin.

 The EALC M.A.
 Degree requires a master's thesis or an annotated translation of a text of suitable literary or historical worth.
 Under special circumstances, a paper approved by the graduate advisor may be substituted.

 Financing the M.A. degree

 A master’s degree is a significant investment in a student's future, and financing education is a critical factor to consider.
 Generally, our M.A. students fund their study with a variety of sources including external scholarships, student loans, and personal savings.
 The EALC Department offers limited tuition fellowships to students who have been admitted into the M.A. program.